N4D IN PARTNERSHIP WITH GOVERNMENT OF NIGER

 Prevelance of stunting, wasting and overweight in children under 5

-Source: Global Nutriton Report
+Source: Global Nutriton Report; SMART Survey 2025

 1.3